laurakond/Once-Upon-a-Time/README.md

 **User data input**

 - If the user chooses to proceed to the gameplay, they are prompted to enter their name and gender.
-- By providing this information the game customises the game play, which makes the game more relatable and interactive for the user.
+- By providing this information the game customises the game play, which makes the game more relatable and interactive.
     - The username is visible within the introduction of the storyline and at the end of the game if the user wins the game.
 **To note**: the gender input is not implemented in the current MVP product.
     - The gender input is set to customise pronouns that will be adjusted at the next stage of the project development.